Alchemication/webcam-cv-starter/README.md

 pip install -r requirements.txt
 ```

-Next, patch imutils lib., which does not allow to change the resolution of a USB webcam.
+Next (I know, horrible!), patch imutils lib., which does not allow to change the resolution of a USB webcam.
 Update 2 files:
-- video/videostream.py
+- `video/videostream.py`
-- video/usbwebcam.py
+- `video/usbwebcam.py`

 (Add support for res argument in the usbwebcam file, TODO: add detail changes above)